 Waves that lead to more waves

-But it is not only on cinema or on TV.
-Apart from all the marketing and merchandising coming together with any major Hollywood release, from board and video games to comics through portfolios, clothes and many more (which are also arising from TV series) here there are these other more general trends broadcasted on many different media at the same time, like that recently surpassed (though not completely) zombies fever, which was preceded by another perhaps less productive fever focused on vampires, and that led somehow to the current superheroes fever, unquestionably led by the Marvel universe, but not only.
+But all this is not only on cinema or on TV.
+Apart from all the marketing and merchandising coming together with any major Hollywood release, from board and video games to comics and portfolios, clothes and many more (which are also arising from TV series) here there are these other more general trends broadcasted on many different media at the same time, like that recently surpassed (though not completely) zombies fever, which was preceded by another perhaps less productive fever focused on vampires, and that led somehow to the current superheroes fever, unquestionably led by the Marvel universe, but not only.

 That is, 15 years ago there we were living the boom of the great vampire novels somehow inaugurated by Anne Rice and her Interview with the Vampire, then Twilight´s deeply mediocre deliveries came, as well as Underworld´s gothic universe or the thug Blade (one of its songs even became a disco hit).
 Soon we found ourselves embedded in watching The Walking Dead´s last episodes or comics, reading World War Z´s book or watching the film (the former option much more advisable than the latter), and seeing a real flood of comics, books and others always focusing on the undead, to the extent of some people even participating in zombie walks.